bafko/util/README.md

 Open source implementation of Livesport TV utilities library.

-Each package provide `Formatter` and `Parser` variables to override default behavior of format methods (`MarshalText`, `MarshalJSON`, `String`, ...) and parse methods (`UnmarshalText`, `UnmarshalJSON`, ...).
+Packages provide `Formatter` and `Parser` variables to override default behavior of format methods (`MarshalText`, `MarshalJSON`, `String`, ...) and parse methods (`UnmarshalText`, `UnmarshalJSON`, ...).
 Default value of `Formatter` is `DefaultFormatter` and default value of `Parser` is `DefaultParser`.
+Also, specific verbs for `fmt` formatting are available.

 ## Date
 ```go